 Much like he did at UMass, when his players graduated at nearly 80 percent, Calipari has stressed academics.
 Fifteen of his final 18 seniors that came through the Memphis program earned their bachelor’s degrees, and all 10 players at UK who were eligible to graduate by the end of their senior years walked away with a degree in hand, while two (Jarrod Polson and Patrick Patterson) earned a degree in just three years.

-Following a 3.4 grade-point average in the 2013 spring semester — the highest in Coach Cal’s tenure at UK — the Wildcats’ scholarship players posted a 3.038 GPA in the 2013 fall semester.
-It marked the fifth semester in the last six fall/spring semesters Coach Cal’s team earned a 3.0 or better.
+Following a 3.4 grade-point average in the 2013 spring semester — the highest in Coach Cal’s tenure at UK — the Wildcats’ scholarship players posted a 3.11 GPA in the 2014 spring semester.
+It marked the sixth semester in the last seven semesters Coach Cal’s team earned a 3.0 or better.

-As someone who prides himself on helping young men reach their dreams, he has placed 29 players in the NBA during his college coaching career, including 17 over his first four seasons at Kentucky.
-The 17 picks over a three-season span is the most of any coach.
+As someone who prides himself on helping young men reach their dreams, he has placed 31 players in the NBA during his college coaching career, including 19 over his first five seasons at Kentucky.
+The 19 picks over that five-season span is the most of any coach.

 In 2010, five of his UK players were selected in the first round for the first time in NBA history.
-He followed that up with four players in the draft in 2011, six players in 2012 — the most in a two-round draft — and two more in 2013 and another two in 2014.
+He followed that up with four players in the draft in 2011, six players in 2012 — the most in a two-round draft — two more in 2013 and another two in 2014.

-Overall, he’s churned out 17 NBA draft picks, 13 first-rounders, two No. 1 overall selections, five top-five picks and eight lottery picks at Kentucky.
-Since the 2008 draft, 22 of Coach Cal’s players have been taken in the NBA Draft, including 17 first-rounders.
+Overall, he’s churned out 19 NBA draft picks, 15 first-rounders, two No. 1 overall selections, five top-five picks and nine lottery selections at Kentucky.
+Since the 2008 draft, 24 of Coach Cal’s players have been taken in the NBA Draft, including 17 first-rounders.
 Calipari has produced a top-10 pick in seven straight drafts.
 No other school has had a first-rounder in each of the last seven drafts.